 “Going to Hope Summit, I realize how lucky we are in this community,” Anne says.
 “We have patient navigators here, to help patients through the cancer care system as seamlessly as possible.
 We have a social worker, we have nutrition counseling, we have support groups.
 We have local resources, like food programs and all sorts of local community resources that even some of the biggest cancer centers across the country don’t have.”

-In addition, LUNGevity offers many online resources for lung cancer patients—from its LifeLine program, which pairs lung cancer survivors with those newly diagnosed, to its Clinical Trials Ambassadors program, which makes it possible for people who have participated in a lung cancer clinical trial to offer encouragement to patients who are considering enrolling in a study.
+In addition, LUNGevity offers many online resources for lung cancer patients, which pairs lung cancer survivors with those newly diagnosed, to its Clinical Trials Ambassadors program, which makes it possible for people who have participated in a lung cancer clinical trial to offer encouragement to patients who are considering enrolling in a study.